cwendorf/EASI/docs/Examples/BodyWellOneDataExample.md

 ### Analyses of a Correlation

-More importantly, we can get the confidence interval for the correlation.
+We can get the confidence interval for the correlation.

 ```r
 estimateCorrelations(BodySatisfaction,Wellbeing)